DJBenson/b4rngsdocs/docs/faqs.md

 ## I have a mesh system / repeater / extender I bought myself - will these still work?

 Most devices from other companies are made to work with any internet provider.
 They can either plug into the B4RN router using an Ethernet cable (a common internet cable) or connect to the B4RN router's Wi-Fi to boost the signal.
-If you're unsure if your equipment will work, feel free to [Contact us](../contact/), and we’ll be happy to help.
+If you're unsure if your equipment will work, feel free to [Contact us](contact.md), and we’ll be happy to help.

+It's important that any third party equipment, including mesh systems, are set up correctly or there can be issues.
+We will provide support for such setups wherever possible.

 [Back to Top](#faqs-frequently-asked-questions)